ScottyLabs/wdw/deployment/index.md

 In this session, you'll learn how to put whatever you've made at Web Dev Weekend live on the web.
-Didn't manage to make it to any of the other sessions, but you're still interested in learning how to make a site public?
+Didn't manage to make it to any of the other sessions, but still interested in learning how to make a site public?
 Don't worry: we'll give you something to deploy.

 ### How to Attend